-The State Services Commission (SSC) advises the Government on the design and capability of the State services.
-The SSC should be consulted at an early stage when considering whether or not to create a new public body or alter the functions of an existing one.
-The SSC's website provides detailed information relating to the public sector organisations, and officials should contact the SSC for further advice.
+Te Kawa Mataaho Public Service Commission (Te Kawa Mataaho) advises the Government on the design and capability of the State services.
+Te Kawa Mataaho should be consulted at an early stage when considering whether or not to create a new public body or alter the functions of an existing one.
+Te Kawa Mataaho website provides detailed information relating to the public sector organisations, and officials should contact Te Kawa Mataaho for further advice.